Editor's Note: This story originally appeared on NewRetirement.

 Retirement isn’t the end.
 If it was, you wouldn’t need to spend so much time and exert so much effort planning the financial side of it.
 So while you should devote a healthy amount of attention to retirement income, don’t forget to plan what you’ll do after retirement.

 According to U.S. News & World Report, Buffett says retired folks need a purpose.
-Without it, you risk losing your health.
+Without one, you risk losing your health.
 Plan for retirement as if it’s the next phase of your life (which it is) instead of the slow wind down (which it otherwise could become).

 Be cautious about financing the family

 You shouldn’t devote too much time to planning what you’ll one day leave to your family.
 Retirement is about your life, not how you can finance everyone else’s.
-That doesn’t mean that you should only think about yourself, but that you shouldn’t risk your own security and happiness for the sake of people who should also be working toward their own.
+That doesn’t mean that you should only think about yourself, but you shouldn’t risk your own security and happiness for the sake of people who should also be working toward their own.

 In “Tap Dancing to Work,” Buffett suggests that “the perfect amount is enough money so they would feel they could do anything, but not so much that they could do nothing.”
 He intends to leave more (by far) to charity than to his family.